tpaviot/oce/README.md

 oce is a C++ 3D modeling library.
 It can be used to develop CAD/CAM softwares, for instance [FreeCad](http://www.freecadweb.org/) or [IfcOpenShell](http://www.ifcopenshell.org/).

 oce stands for **o**pencascade **c**ommunity **e**dition.
-This project aims at gathering patches/ changes/ improvements from the OCC community over the latest release (currently OCCT 6.8.0).
+This project aims at gathering patches/ changes/ improvements from the OCC community.
 Official OCCT documentation and sources are available at http://www.opencascade.org/, you can also theck their development portal at http://dev.opencascade.org.

 ## Download latest release